Become a Pro Bono Professional

 Browse — Browse projects ranging from a few hours to up to 500 hours.

-Join the Community — Register with SPW and create your profile to identify your interests/experience and availability.
+Join the Community — Register with SPW and create your profile.
+Once you complete your profile, you're set to express interest in an SPW project.

-Interview — All placements require a one-time interview with SPW via phone, skype or in-person, to determine a fit for this type of “skill-based volunteerism”.
-If selected as a placement candidate, then interviews with the hosting nonprofit will be scheduled.
+Interview — All placements require a one-time initial interview with SPW via phone call or virtual meeting to determine a fit for this type of skill-based volunteerism.
+If selected as a candidate, your profile will be sent to the nonprofit and you'll have the opportunity to interview with them.
+SPW sends between 1-4 candidates per project to the nonprofit for consideration.

-Match — Based on the outcome of the interviews, a match can be made, if you and the host are in agreement.
+Match — Based on the outcome of the interviews, a match can be made if you and the nonprofit host are in agreement.
 Once a match is made, you’ll create your project plan and get down to business.

 What do I need to know about nonprofits?